 Existing Demand Resources are those MWs on a demand resource identified in a pre-registration process in the Capacity Exchange system prior to the RPM Auction.
-The Nominated DR Values (in MWs) associated with end-use customer sites that the Curtailment Service Provider (CSP) has under contract for the current Delivery Year (i.e., end-use customer sites registered in PJM DR Hub system for the current Delivery Year) and that the CSP intends to have under contract for the auction Delivery Year are considered Existing MWs.
+12The Nominated DR Values (in MWs) associated with end-use customer sites that the Curtailment Service Provider (CSP) has under contract for the current Delivery Year (i.e., end-use customer sites registered in PJM DR Hub system for the current Delivery Year) 13 and that the CSP intends to have under contract for the auction Delivery Year are considered Existing MWs.
 The summer Nominated DR Value of a Demand Resource Registration is used in the calculation of Existing MWs.
 A CSP may request an adjustment to the summer Nominated DR Value (in MWs) associated with an end-use customer site and used in the determination of a CSP's Existing MWs if the following three criteria are satisfied:

 - The original Nominated DR Value for the end-use customer was determined based on one registration in DR Hub. - The peak load contribution (PLC) reported in the DR Hub registration for the end-use customer is at least 2 MW lower than it should have been due to an anomaly.
-An anomaly is a condition at the end-use customer site that resulted in significantly low usage that is not expected to occur in the future, such as a lighting strike or a major mechanical failure to an end use device.
+An anomaly is a condition at the end-use customer site that resulted in significantly low usage that is not expected to occur in the future, such as a lighting strike or a major mechanical failure to an end use device. - The CSP provides supporting information including historical load data to support an adjustment to the Nominated DR Value for the end-use customer.